ocebousquet/rapid_mCDR_horizontal/README.md

 - Explicitly take into account horizontal transport by advection, without horizontal diffusion (dominance of horizontal currents),
 - Simulate the following processes:
   - Continuous/daily local injection of alkalinity flux into the initial surface cell,
-  - Horizontal transport of alkalinity and dissolved carbon (DIC),
+  - Horizontal transport of alkalinity and dissolved inorganic carbon,
   - Air-sea exchange of $CO_2$ at the surface according to ALK and DIC perturbations.
 - Use a Lagrangian method (OceanParcels tool) to simulate surface particle trajectories as a function of velocity fields U and V.